 I have examined osmotic communication before and was fairly critical of it (Osmotic Communication: Flawed Communication Practices).
 I still have a negative opinion of it, but I wanted to take a less critical look and just explain what it is.

-You cannot understand what osmotic communication is without first understanding osmosis or communication.
+You cannot fully understand what osmotic communication is without first gaining an understanding of osmosis or communication.

 What is Osmosis?